 The graphics and animation are on par with any other early-80s computer game (the original Apple II version has better graphics and more color).
 But the sound effects are superb.
 It even has digitised voices.
 On a PC-speaker!
 Although the voice samples aren’t the best (and in German), the fact that they exist in a game this old is remarkable!
 But alas, this game lacks any music whatsoever.
 There’s not even a title theme.
 I suggest listening to the Inglorious Basterds or Captain America: The First Avenger soundtracks while playing.

 But for me, the only bad part of the game is the control scheme.
-I couldn’t play with my gamepad, so I was forced to play with the keyboard and although the controls themselves are responsive, the control scheme is quite awkward, using several keys, including two sets of directional keys: one to control the character in eight different directions and another to point your gun also in eight different directions, plus other keys for more miscellaneous actions.
+I couldn’t play with my gamepad, so I was forced to play with the keyboard and although the controls themselves are responsive, the control scheme is quite awkward, using several keys, including 2 sets of directional keys: one to control the character in 8 different directions and another to point your gun also in 8 different directions, plus other keys for more miscellaneous actions.
 And you can’t remap them or use the arrow keys.

 Castle Wolfenstein had the necessary success for Muse Software to make a sequel and for Id Software to remake the series into the first FPS title, effectively creating the genre and making the series popular.
 If you want to give it a shot, then you can go here to play it in your own browser.

-So, do you like WWII themed games?
+So, do you like WWII games?
 If so, what are your favorites?
-Also, what do you think of Wolfenstein II?
+Also, what do you think of the Wolfenstein games?
 Does it resemble more the Muse titles or the FPS games?
 Let me know by commenting below, in our Facebook page or in our Twitter feed.
-Next time, it’s our first anniversary!
-And we’ll celebrate it by looking at a sequel of one of the first games I reviewed here.
+Next time, it’s our 1st anniversary!
+And we’ll celebrate it by looking at a sequel of one of the 1st games I reviewed here.
 Until then, go kill some more Nazis and keep on playing!